terraform-aviatrix-modules/terraform-aviatrix-gcp-transit/README.md

 key | value
 --- | ---
-gcp_sub1_cidr | The IP CIDR to be used to create the first subnet gcp_sub2_cidr | The IP CIDR to be used to create the ha subnet (optional when ha_gw is disabled) gcp_primary_region | GCP region to deploy the transit VPC, first subnet and gateway in gcp_ha_region | GCP region to deploy the ha subnet and ha gateway in (optional when ha_gw is disabled) gcp_account_name | The GCP account name on the Aviatrix controller, under which the controller will deploy this VPC
+sub1_cidr | The IP CIDR to be used to create the first subnet sub2_cidr | The IP CIDR to be used to create the ha subnet (optional when ha_gw is disabled) primary_region | GCP region to deploy the transit VPC, first subnet and gateway in ha_region | GCP region to deploy the ha subnet and ha gateway in (optional when ha_gw is disabled) account | The GCP account name on the Aviatrix controller, under which the controller will deploy this VPC

 The following variables are optional:

 key | default | value
 --- | --- | ---
-instance_size | n1-standard-1 | Size of the transit gateway instances
-ha_gw | true | Set to false te deploy a single transit GW
+name | avx-\<primary/ha-region\>-transit | Provide a custom name for VPC and Gateway resources.
+Result will be avx-\<name\>-transit. instance_size | n1-standard-1 | Size of the transit gateway instances ha_gw | true | Set to false te deploy a single transit GW